epicodus-curriculum/react-full-stack/0j_using_context_in_help_queue_part_3.md

 ### Leveraging the Default Context Value for Consumer Error Handling

 We need to remember that we cannot consume context data outside of a provider component.
 That means if we add a context consumer to a part of our component tree that does not have a provider component upstream from the consumer component, our code will break.
-We can try this out by moving `<TicketControl>` outside of the `<ThemeContext.Prodiver>` components in `App.js`:
+We can try this out by moving `<TicketControl>` outside of the `<ThemeContext.Provider>` components in `App.js`:

 <div class="filename">src/components/App.js</div>